Deformed $G_2$-instantons on $\mathbb{R}^4 \times S^3$: Deformed -instantons on the BGGG manifold

 where $a\in \R$.
 In particular, we see that such a solution cannot vanish at $z=0$ i.e. $r=9/4$, and hence from \cite[Lemma 9]{Lotay2016} we deduce that this does not give rise to a smooth connection $1$-form on $\R^4\times S^3$ since this $1$-form will have a singularity at the zero section $S^3$.
-Nonetheless, we shall see below that there are solutions defined by (\ref{solution}) which vanish at $r=9/4$. \begin{Rem} Note that if $f(9/4)=0$ then (\ref{dG2ode}) corresponds to a singular initial value problem and as such one does not have uniqueness of solution for such an initial data.
-This is also the case for the $G_2$-instanton equation (\ref{g2instantonODE}) and indeed we see that for each $c_0$ in (\ref{g2instanton}) we get a solution which vanishes at $r=9/4$.
+Nonetheless, we shall see below that there are solutions defined by (\ref{solution}) which vanish at $r=9/4$. \begin{Rem} Note that if we require that $f(9/4)=0$ then (\ref{dG2ode}) corresponds to a singular initial value problem and as such one does not have uniqueness of solution for such an initial data.
+This is also the case for the $G_2$-instanton equation (\ref{g2instantonODE}) and indeed we see that for any $c_0\in\R$ in (\ref{g2instanton}) we get a solution which vanishes at $r=9/4$.
 This phenomenon occurs whenever one has a singular orbit in a cohomogeneity one manifold cf. \cite{Eschenburg2000}.
 Since the point $r=9/4$ is a \textit{regular} singular point for (\ref{g2instantonODE}), one can apply Malgrange's method \cite{Malgrange74} and still get local existence and uniqueness results, see \cite{Foscolo2018, Lotay2016} for such applications.
-However, the existence of the multi-valued solution (\ref{solution}) and above expression for the power series solution $p(z)$ suggest that the latter technique might not be applicable to the deformed instanton equations. \end{Rem}
+However, the existence of the multi-valued solution (\ref{solution}) and above expression for the power series solution $p(z)$ suggest that the latter technique might not be applicable to study the deformed instanton equations. \end{Rem}

-Observe that if $f_1(r)$ is solution to (\ref{solution}) with $c=c_1$ then so is $-f_1(r)$ but for $c=-c_1$.
-This $\mathbb{Z}_2$-symmetry is due to the fact that if $A$ is a deformed $G_2$-instanton then so is $-F_A$.
+Note that the unlike the (abelian) $G_2$-instanton equation, the deformed $G_2$-instanton equation is not invariant under scaling.
+However, the latter does admit a $\mathbb{Z}_2$-symmetry i.e. if $A$ is a deformed $G_2$-instanton then so is $-A$.
+Indeed we see that if $f_1(r)$ is solution to (\ref{solution}) with $c=c_1$ then so is $-f_1(r)$ but for $c=-c_1$.
 So henceforth, without loss of generality, we shall restrict to the case when $c \geq 0$.

 Due to the periodicity of the tangent function there are infinitely many branches of solutions to (\ref{solution}).
 This is readily seen from the fact that

 has infinitely many solutions for each $C \geq 0$, see Figure 1.